 CLOSED:

 Note that road closures listed below apply to ALL motorized vehicles, including motorcycles.The roads were completely washed out in places and entry will cause tire tracks and braided roads in wilderness as users try to locate what was once the road.
 Thank you for your patience as we work to reopen these locations.
-Bicycles and foot traffic are permitted except on Titus Canyon Rd.
+Bicycles are permitted except on Titus Canyon Rd.

 Lower Wildrose Road (aka Trona - Wildrose Road, connects Wildrose to Panamint Valley)- completely impassable due to a 9-foot deep cut across the road.
 Likely to remain closed until fall 2025.

 Steel Pass - closed due to extensive flood damage.
 From an airplane, it appears the road is completely erased from Eureka Dunes through Dedeckera Canyon.
 Steel Pass itself looks okay.
 From Steel Pass to Upper Warm Springs, there's no sign of a road at all.
 Designated wilderness begins 50 feet on either side of the legal road (which is erased).
 Anyone trying to drive that would likely be illegally driving in wilderness.
-The park hopes to be able to work on this road in winter 2023/2024.
+The park hopes to be able to work on this road in April 2024.